ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-1-booleans.rst

       }
    }

-The **modulus** operator has been used quite a bit on the AP CS A exam, so you should be familiar with it.
+The **modulo** operator has been used quite a bit on the AP CS A exam, so you should be familiar with it.

     -  Use it to check for odd or even numbers ``(num % 2 == 1) is odd`` and ``(num % 2 == 0) is even``.
 Actually, you can use it to check if any number is evenly divisible by another (``num1 % num2 == 0``)